Pimavanserin – Dementia-Related Psychosis

 – Frontotemporal dementia

-Serious consequences have been associated with severe or persistent psychosis in patients with dementia, such as repeated hospital admissions, increased likelihood of nursing home placement, progression of dementia, and increased risk of morbidity and mortality.
+Serious consequences have been associated with psychosis in patients with dementia, such as repeated hospital admissions, increased likelihood of nursing home placement, faster progression of dementia, and increased risk of morbidity and mortality.
 No drug is approved by the FDA for the treatment of dementia-related psychosis.

-The FDA previously granted Breakthrough Therapy Designation for pimavanserin for the treatment of dementia-related psychosis.
+The FDA previously granted Breakthrough Therapy Designation for NUPLAZID (pimavanserin) for the treatment of dementia-related psychosis in October 2017.

-Information presented above is related to an investigational use of pimavanserin.
-Pimavanserin is not approved by the FDA for the treatment of delusions and hallucinations associated with dementia-related psychosis.
-Please see below FDA approved indication for pimavanserin, including Important Safety Information & Boxed WARNING.
+Information presented above is related to an investigational use of NUPLAZID® (pimavanserin).
+NUPLAZID is not approved by the FDA for the treatment of hallucinations and delusions associated with dementia-related psychosis.
+Please see below FDA approved Indication for NUPLAZID, including Important Safety Information & Boxed WARNING.

 Important Safety Information and Indication for NUPLAZID (pimavanserin)